 Martindale Test - European abrasion testing machine that is also used in ASTM (American Society for Testing and Materials) tests for fabric abrasion resistance and pilling resistance.

 Matelassé - A rather soft, double cloth or compound fabric.
 Matelassés give blistered, puckered, quilted, or wadded effects depending on the cloth construction used.
 Made on Jacquard looms, the heavier constructions are used for coverlets, pillows, and upholstery.

 Medallion – Printed or patterned fabric with connecting oval, lattice or circular designs.

 Moiré - A textile finish which creates lustrous or dull effects on the surface of a woven fabric.
-Moire effects are achieved when crushed and the uncrushed parts of the fabric reflect light differently in a rippled, or watermarked, pattern.
+Moire effects are achieved when crushed and the uncrushed parts of the fabric reflect light differently in a rippled or watermarked, pattern.
 This popular look is usually achieved by passing the fabric between engraved rollers that press a wavy motif into the fabric.
-Moiré effects may also be achieved by overlapping various colors in printing fabrics, or by method of weaving.
+Moiré effects may also be achieved by overlapping various colors in printing fabrics, or by the method of weaving.
 Moiré fabrics are used for coats, dresses, draperies, bedspreads, light upholstery, and luggage lining.

 Novelty – Fabrics that are print or pattern with a specific theme in mind.

 Ogee – Is curve shaped somewhat like an S, consisting of two arcs that curve in opposite senses so that the ends are parallel.